Registration & Enrolment

 Graduate students who demonstrate that their academic progress was significantly impeded due to COVID-19 related disruptions will be exempt from tuition for up to one academic session.
 For information on requesting registration with a tuition fee exemption, visit the Graduate Fees section of the SGS website.

-The deadlines to register in each session in the 2020-2021 academic year are:
+The deadlines to register in each session are:

 Register by the registration deadline so that you do not lose credit for full-time attendance for income-tax purposes by Revenue Canada (T2202A).

 After the final date for registration, enrolment in and access to courses through ACORN will be cancelled for students who are not registered.